fst.docs.d03_structure

 ... if g.is_FunctionDef and g.a.name == 'g':

-If you use the recurse=False option of the walk() function then recursion is normally limited to the first level of
+If you use the recurse=False option then recursion is limited to the top-level node you call it on and its immediate

-children.
-You can override this by sending to the generator.
+You can override the recurse option by sending to the generator.

 ... if g.is_FunctionDef and g.a.name == 'f':